 Can you walk across the Golden Gate Bridge in San Francisco?
 Yes, you can!

-The other great news is that the pedestrian walkway is open every day of the year and free for all visitors.
+The great news is that the pedestrian walkway is open every day of the year and free for all visitors, so it will be easy to fit into your itinerary.
 Walking across this incredible gem is a highlight of many trips to SF.

 The Golden Gate Bridge is a colorful International Orange and sits over a narrow straight above the San Francisco Bay.
 The bridge's southern side is in SF, and the northern end of the bridge is in Marin County.

 Upon its completion in 1937, it was the longest suspension bridge in the world.
 Although it no longer holds that distinction, you will find it's a fantastic attraction to visit.

 Ready to walk across?
 In this article, you will find a few tips and answers to some frequently asked questions about one of the most gorgeous bridges in the world!

 Disclaimer: I receive a small commission from some of the links on this page.

 How long does it take to cross the bridge?
 What is the distance?